-Terminal virtualization helps to relieve the local resourceconstrained problem through offloading some tasks to the cloud and utilizing capabilities and functions in the cloud.
+Terminal virtualization helps to relief the local resourceconstrained problem through offloading some tasks to the cloud and utilizing capabilities and functions in the cloud.
 First, the scope of terminal virtualization needs to be clarified.
-Then, drivers and benefits are proposed.
-Finally, some challenges are raised by terminal virtualization.

 A. The scope of terminal virtualization